 Frequently Asked Questions:

-This maple walnut scone recipe can be used with any type of nut you like.
+This maple walnut scone recipe can be adapted to use any type of nut you prefer.
 You can also make them nut-free and omit the walnuts.

 You can add raisins, chocolate chips, or other dried fruits to this scone recipe.